HomeVision/rs-scout/README.md

 Scout is a lightweight, developer-friendly service that computes, stores, and indexes sentence embeddings, serving them through a RESTful interface.
 Its embedding model supports [50+ languages](https://www.sbert.net/docs/pretrained_models.html#multi-lingual-models).

-Scout can be used to power semantic search, as a pre-filtering step to reduce prompt sizes for GPT, topic clustering, recommendation systems, or other natural langugage processing (NLP) tasks.
+Scout can be used to power semantic search or as a pre-filtering step to reduce prompt sizes for GPT and other costly LLM inputs.
+Scout can also be used for topic clustering, recommendation systems, or a variety of other natural language processing (NLP) tasks.

 Scout employs [`distiluse-base-multilingual-cased-v2`](https://huggingface.co/sentence-transformers/distiluse-base-multilingual-cased-v2), a 512-dimensional multilingual sentence embedding model.
 Remarkably, inputs in _different_ languages are mapped close in vector space, allowing for applications across languages.
 The 53 supported languages are: `ar, bg, ca, cs, da, de, el, en, es, et, fa, fi, fr, fr-ca, gl, gu, he, hi, hr, hu, hy, id, it, ja, ka, ko, ku, lt, lv, mk, mn, mr, ms, my, nb, nl, pl, pt, pt-br, ro, ru, sk, sl, sq, sr, sv, th, tr, uk, ur, vi, zh-cn, zh-tw`.
 This model is based upon [Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks](https://arxiv.org/abs/1908.10084).